gekatateam/neptunus/docs/CONFIGURATION.md

 ### Settings

 > [!NOTE]
 > Configuration examples are shown in the form accepted/returned by the [CLI utility](CLI.md).
-A form in which the configuration is stored depends on a storage.
+A form in which the configuration is stored may be different.

-Pipeline settings are not directly related to event processing, these parameters are needed for the engine:
+Pipeline settings are not directly related to events processing, these parameters are needed for the engine:
  - **id** - Pipeline identifier.
 Must be unique within a storage.
  - **lines** - Number of parallel streams of pipeline processors.
 This can be useful in cases where events are consumed and produced faster than they are transformed in a single stream.
  - **run** - Should engine starts pipeline at daemon startup.
- - **buffer** - Buffer size of channels connecting a plugins.
+ - **buffer** - Buffer size of plugins channels.
- - **consistency** - Pipeline consistency mode; `soft` by default, `hard` mode will be added in future releases.
+ - **consistency** - Pipeline consistency mode; `soft` by default, other mods will be added in future releases.
  - **log_level** - Pipeline log level.
-Overrides application log level setting for concrete pipeline and it's plugins.
+Overrides an application log level setting for concrete pipeline and it's plugins.

 > [!IMPORTANT]
 > Processors scaling can reduce performance if the lines cumulatively process events faster than outputs can send them (due to channels buffer overflow).
 You should test this thoroughly before using it in production.